-RAY: Right.
-So you also know that if you add two to the number of people, so x plus two --
+RAY: So, then, but you also know that if you add two to the number of people, so x plus two --

-TOM: Of course!
-Any kid will figure this out in five minutes.
+TOM: Of course.
+Everyone knows.
+And all you got to do is give them those two equations, and any kid will figure this out in five minutes.
 Just give them those two equations. (x + 2)(y - 2) = 63, and xy = 63.
 Solve that.
 You can't do that; you're out!
 That's it!